ryanwelcher/advanced-query-loop/readme.md

 -   AQLControls
 -   AQLControlsInheritedQuery

-These SlotFills are available on the `window.aql` object for import.
+These SlotFills are available on the `window.aql` object for use.

 The example below adds a new control to only show content from the from currently logged in user regardless of the status of `Inherit query from template`.